ryanatkn/gro/contributing.md

 > opinionated tools for web development

-It's trying to signal that, "hey, opinions: feel free to disagree; MIT".
+It's trying to signal that, "look out, opinions: it's normal to disagree; MIT".
 But Gro _is_ more general-purpose than the phrase may suggest.
 But SvelteKit and Vite are _actually designed to be_ general-purpose tools.
 Please set your expectations accordingly 🐢